 a ladyboy.
 There are just that many of them here.
 It gets kinda confusing because Filipinos identify both the gay men and the ladyboys as ‘the gays’.
 Every ‘gay’ I’ve run into here is very effeminate in their mannerisms, so there isn’t much confusion as to who is ‘gay’.
 It’s not like the U.S. where you find out years later that some masculine co-worker wasn’t straight.
 Here, the effeminate men will often wear make-up.. not to look like a woman but to tone down their masculinity.
 (As if wearing skinny jeans or micro-shorts wasn’t already doing the job.)
 To be honest, even for a somewhat civil person like myself, it kinda weirds me out to see some guy touching up his foundation while standing in line next to me at the ATM.

 Meanwhile, back to the ladyboys.
-Over the last six months I’d guess I’ve seen several hundred of them as I go about town just doing my usual routine.
+Over the last six months I’d guess I’ve seen more than a hundred of them as I go about town just doing my usual routine.
 In the U.S. you generally won’t see them unless you either live in a gay-oriented city or go to some specific side of town.
 But here, you might just want to buy yourself some lumpia or boiled corn and only then realize the person behind the counter is a ladyboy.
 The most likely places I’ve seen them working is at barber shops, salons, massage places, food courts, marketplace or malls.
 I’ve even seen them at the local Catholic church for Sunday Mass when I was there to shoot some photos or get some shade after the sabong nearby.